alainagossett/express-doc/README.md

 mkdir Express
 cd Express
 ```
-2. Create an entry poit file in your project
+2. Create an entry point file in your project
 ```
 touch server.js
 ```